schu4276/3601-lab2_client-server/LABTASKS.md

 * Make sure you've turned on [ZenHub](http://zenhub.com) so it works :smile:
 * Create at least one Milestone that starts on the first day of lab and ends when the lab is due
   * If you want to break the lab period into smaller time boxes and have multiple, smaller Milestones, that would be OK as well.
 If you do this, make sure you provide reasonable start and end dates so one follows on from the other, and the first starts at the beginning of the lab and the last ends when the lab is due.

 Now you'll need to create several _epics_, one for each major feature described below.
 (See ["Working with Epics inside GitHub"](https://www.zenhub.com/blog/working-with-epics-in-github/) for info on creating and working with epics in ZenHub.)
 For each epic you should add the issues (tasks) that you think you'll need to complete to provide a full version of this feature.

-In general implementing each epic will have two parts:
+>In future labs and the project, implementing most epics will have at least two parts that together "slice the cake":
+>

-   * Implementing the server-side functionality, e.g., adding support for a new API endpoint to the Java Spark server code.
+>* Implementing the server-side functionality, e.g., adding support for a new API endpoint
+     to the Javalin server code.
-   * Adding the client-side functionality that allows users to access that new server-side work.
+>* Adding the client-side functionality that allows users to access that new server-side work.

-So at a minimum each epic should have two stories, one for the server-side work and one for the client-side work.
-Note that together these "slice the cake", so the epic provides a complete piece of functionality that goes from the client-side user interface to the server and back again.
-You can break that epic up into tasks that focus on different aspects of the problem, though, and that can be quite useful as you move to larger groups where some people can work on server support while other people are working in parallel on client-side interface design.
+>
+>Here, however, we've provided you with a fully functional client, so you won't do any work on the client side in this lab.
+So you won't really slice the cake here, but you should be aware that it will be important in the future for your stories to fully slice the cake.

 :warning: One thing you should **not** do is create separate tasks for things like unit tests or refactoring.
 Those activities should be "baked in" to your work flow, and not considered